 Worse yet, she said, her Deferred Action for Childhood Arrivals paperwork was up for renewal.
 DACA is an Obama-era immigration policy that provides certain undocumented immigrants who entered the United States as minors with a two-year, renewable period of deferred action from deportation.
 Odalis would need the renewed paperwork to stay in the United States and enroll in college.

-When her paperwork hadn’t returned months later, White contacted two different lawyers to see why.
+When her paperwork hadn’t returned months later, Wight contacted two different lawyers to see why.
 She was told that a flood of renewals spurred by the election had created a logjam of paperwork, and that Odalis should receive hers soon.

 Eight months after sending it off, Odalis received her renewed DACA paperwork.